seeker-wen/mcp-auth-fetch/README.md

 # MCP Auth Fetch

-`mcp-auth-fetch-pro` is a powerful and flexible package designed to simplify HTTP/HTTPS requests by automatically applying authentication credentials based on configurable rules.
+`mcp-auth-fetch` is a powerful and flexible package designed to simplify HTTP/HTTPS requests by automatically applying authentication credentials based on configurable rules.

 It acts as a seamless proxy for your fetch calls, finding the correct authentication method for a given URL, and attaching the necessary headers or parameters.